 If the container allows different CODECs to be used, then Field 11.014: CODEC / CDC shall be completed with the code for the CODEC used to store the recording.
 The common CODECs are shown in Table 13.

-13
+Table 13

 CODEC Codes